unifi-utilities/uxg-boot/README.md

 # uxg-boot

+## This approach doesn't work anymore, see #18.
+See also https://github.com/unifi-utilities/unifios-utilities/issues/523

 Enables custom boot scripts for the [UniFi UXG-Pro][uxg-pro].
 Inspired by [`on-boot-script`][on-boot-script] from [`udm-utilities`][udm-utilities] and based on ideas from boostchicken-dev/udm-utilities#356.
 Intended to be fully